oxai/vrai/README.md

 ----

-Disclaimer. `.bat` files in this repo have been tested and free from coronavirus.
+Disclaimer: `.bat` files in this repo have been tested and free from coronavirus.